brdsmth/hookmq/README.md

 ## Inspiration

-This project was mainly coded to the influence of the following albums:
+This project was mainly coded to following albums: